etienneschalk/scientific-data-viewer/README.md

 | `scientificDataViewer.devMode` <br> (type: `boolean`, default: `false`)                      | Enable development mode.
 When enabled, automatically runs 'Show Extension Logs' and 'Open Developer Tools' commands when a scientific data file is opened.
 Also reloads the webview script and CSS for faster development feedback loops.                                                                                        |
 | `scientificDataViewer.matplotlibStyle` <br> (type: `string`, default:`""` (empty string))    | Matplotlib plot style for data visualizations.
 If empty, automatically detects VSCode theme and applies appropriate style (light theme → `default`, dark theme → `dark_background`).
 If set, overrides automatic detection. **Examples:** `default`, `dark_background`, `seaborn`, `ggplot`, or any valid matplotlib style name. |

+**🐍 Virtual Environment Settings**

+The extension includes specific settings for virtual environment management:

+-   **`scientificDataViewer.pythonInterpreter`** (string, default: `""`): Python interpreter path for the extension.
+If empty, uses the Python extension's active interpreter.
+Can be set to a virtual environment Python executable. **Examples:** `"./venv/bin/python"`, `"C:\\venv\\Scripts\\python.exe"`
+-   **`scientificDataViewer.autoDetectVirtualEnvironments`** (boolean, default: `true`): Automatically detect and suggest virtual environments in the workspace (uv, venv, conda, pipenv, poetry).
+When enabled, the extension will scan the workspace for these environments and offer them as options when no Python interpreter is configured.
+-   **`scientificDataViewer.virtualEnvironmentPaths`** (array, default: `[]`): Additional paths to search for virtual environments beyond the workspace root.
+Each path should be a directory that may contain virtual environment folders. **Examples:** `["../shared-envs", "/opt/conda/envs"]`

 **🚩 Feature Flags**

 The extension includes configuration options that act as feature flags to control specific behaviors: